Send money to Bermuda

 Banks versus money transfer companies

-Instead of shopping around for a more affordable deal, many people simply send money overseas via their bank – which is a big mistake.
-Banks offer some of the lowest exchange rates around on the international money transfer market, while they also regularly charge high fees on each transaction.
+Instead of shopping around for a more affordable deal, many people simply send money overseas via their bank, which may not be a good choice.
+Banks offer some of the lowest exchange rates on the international money transfer market, while they also regularly charge higher fees for each transaction.

-If you want to find a more cost-effective way to send a transfer, consider the services offered by dedicated online money transfer companies.
-Specialising in handling international transfers from Australia to countries around the world, these companies offer far better exchange rates and more reasonable fees than the banks.
+If you want to find a more cost-effective way to send an international money transfer, consider the services offered by specialist online money transfer companies.
+Focusing on handling international transfers from Canada to hundreds of countries around the world, these companies typically offer far better exchange rates and more reasonable fees than the banks.
 In addition to saving you money, they also offer the convenience of fast and secure online transactions.

-Bill is spending 18 months working in Australia and saving money for his family back home in Bermuda.
-But when he gets word from his sister that she has fallen behind on her rent and she needs money ASAP, Bill plans to send an emergency transfer of funds.
-Rather than sending money via his bank and accepting their low exchange rate and slow processing time, he compares the services of two money transfer companies that offer a cash pickup option.
-Rather than sending Bermudian Dollars, Bill decides to send US Dollars to his sister
+Bill is spending 18 months working in Canada and saving money for his family back home in Bermuda.
+When he gets word from his sister that she has fallen behind on her rent and she needs money ASAP, Bill plans to send an emergency transfer of funds.
+Rather than sending money via his bank and accepting their low exchange rate and slow processing time, he compares the services of two specialist money transfer companies that offer a cash pick-up option.
+Rather than sending Bermudian Dollars, Bill decides to send US Dollars to his sister.

 |Money transfer company 1||Money transfer company 2|

-How do I compare transfer companies when transferring and receiving money via Bermuda?
+How do I compare service companies when transferring money between Canada and Bermuda?

 - Exchange rates.
-Look for a provider that regularly offers better exchange rates than its competitors, but watch out for providers who suck you in with great rates but then slug you with high transaction fees.
+Look for a provider that regularly offers better exchange rates than its competitors, but watch out for high transaction fees.
+Some companies will hide big fees inside competitive exchange rate offers.
+Compare both factors for an accurate picture of how much money your recipient will receive.

 - Transfer fees.
 You’ll generally need to pay a transfer fee each time you send money overseas, so compare the fees and charges each company imposes per transaction.
-Some providers will even offer a fee-free threshold, which means you won’t have to pay any fee if you transfer more than a specified amount.
+Some providers will even completely waive the fee if you send more than a specified amount of money.
+This is usually over the $5,000 or $10,000 mark.

 - Transfer methods.
 Some companies only offer online transfers while others will require you to visit a branch.
-Telephone transfers and mobile app transactions are also available.
+Occasionally phone transfers and mobile app transactions are also available, depending on the company.

 - Options available.
 Forward contracts and limit orders are options offered by some providers to help you get a good exchange rate for your transaction.
 Some companies also offer the convenience of scheduling regular transfers in advance.

 - Turnaround time.
-Some companies can get your funds to your beneficiary in around 10 minutes, while others will take several business days to process transfers.
+Some companies can get your funds to your recipient in just minutes, while others will take several business days to process transfers.
+Keep in mind that the faster the transfer, the higher the transfer fees will likely be.

-- Pickup options.
-How will your beneficiary receive the funds: will they be deposited into his or her bank account or made available for collection from a cash pickup point?
+- Pick-up options.
+How will your recipient receive the funds: will they be deposited into his or her bank account or made available for collection from a cash pick-up point?
+Make sure the pick-up method works for your recipient.

 - Customer service.
 Finally, make sure that the company you choose to handle your transaction has an excellent reputation for customer service.
 If you ever need a question answered, knowing that the help you need will be instantly available offers peace of mind.

-How do I send money to Bermuda from Australia?
+How do I send money to Bermuda from Canada?

 - Specialist transfer companies.
-There are some specialist online money transfer companies that offer quick and easy transfers to Bermuda, but most will only allow you to send US Dollars rather than Bermudian Dollars.
+There are some specialist online money transfer companies, like FairFX, that offer quick and easy transfers to Bermuda, but most will only allow you to send US Dollars rather than Bermudian Dollars.

-- Cash pickup transfer companies.
+- Cash pick-up transfer companies.
 Western Union and MoneyGram are two companies that offer this service.
+Their fees tend to be higher since they can send the money quickly and have hundreds of thousands of pick-up locations worldwide.

 - Bank transfers.
-Speak to your bank about the possibility of sending an international transfer from your Australian account to an account with a bank in Bermuda.
+Speak to your bank about the possibility of sending an international transfer from your Canadian bank account to an account with a bank in Bermuda.

 - International cheques.
-A slower and often more expensive option is to post an international guaranteed cheque to your recipient in Bermuda.
+A slower and often more expensive option is to mail an international guaranteed cheque to your recipient in Bermuda.
+This is the slowest way to send money overseas.

-How do I receive money from Bermuda in Australia?
+How can I receive money from Bermuda in Canada?

 - Specialist transfer companies.
 It’s simple and quick to sign up for an account with a provider and receive transfers from all over the world.

-- Cash pickup transfer companies.
-Companies such as Western Union and MoneyGram allow you to collect cash from agent locations across Australia.
+- Cash pick-up transfer companies.
+Companies such as Western Union and MoneyGram allow you to collect cash from agent locations across Canada.
+MoneyGram conveniently has locations at many Canada Post offices across the nation.

 - Bank transfers.
-Transfers from Bermudan banks to Australian banks are easy but may not be the most cost-effective option.
+Transfers from Bermudan banks to Canadian banks are easy, but may not be the most cost-effective option.

 - Interbank transfers.
-International banks with branches in Bermuda and Australia offer cheap intrabank transfers.
+International banks with branches in Bermuda and Canada offer cheap intrabank transfers.

 Emergency cash transfers in Bermuda

-Western Union and MoneyGram offer extensive worldwide transfer networks and both operate locations in Bermuda.
-You’ll see a list of some popular cash pickup locations in Bermuda below, but phone ahead to confirm locations and opening times before you visit.
+Western Union and MoneyGram offer extensive worldwide transfer networks and both operate store-fronts in Bermuda.
+You’ll see a list of some popular cash pick-up locations in Bermuda below, but call ahead to confirm locations and opening times before you visit.
 Photo ID and a transaction reference number will also be required when picking up funds.

 - Bermuda Financial Network Ltd